Jeremy-D-Harris/CV_JDH/README.md

 -- Just open the pdf in the browser to view/download
 <br>

--- If you want to use as a template, note that you have to use xelatex in order to compile; I use texshop as an interface
+-- If you want to use the tex file, note that you have to use xelatex in order to compile -- I use Overleaf, which has this as a menu option